Battle of Tsushima: Prelude

 Tōgō's greatest advantage was that of experience, having five of the ten fleet commanders in the history of the Russian and Japanese navy with combat experience aboard modern warships on his side, (Note: Admirals Dewa (Battle of Port Arthur and Battle of the Yellow Sea), Kataoka (Battle of the Yellow Sea), Uryū (Battle of Chemulpo Bay), Kamimura (Battle of Port Arthur and Battle off Ulsan) and himself.) while Rozhestvensky had none.
-The other five were all Russian admirals whom Tōgō had defeated and not present for this battle, including Oskar Starck, who had been relieved of his command following his humiliating defeat in the Battle of Port Arthur; Admiral Stepan Makarov, killed by a mine off Port Arthur; Wilgelm Vitgeft, who had been killed in the Battle of the Yellow Sea; and Admiral (Prince) Pavel Ukhtomsky who was relieved and recalled to Mukden by Viceroy Yevgeni Alekseyev (Note: Commander in Chief of Imperial Russian Army and Navy in the Far East, Tsar Nikolas II's uncle.
-His headquarters was located in Mukden before the Russian defeat in Battle of Mukden in February 1905.
-Alekseyev himself commanded Port Arthur after the dismissal of Starck until the arrival of Makarov (24 February – 8 March 1904), then again after the death of Makarov (13 April 1904) until the assignment of Nikolai Skrydlov who could not reach Port Arthur due to the siege.
-He left Port Arthur on 5 May 1904 just before the Japanese army cut off the railroad between Port Arthur and Mukden.) after six battleships of the Pacific Squadron failed to reach Vladivostok as a result of the Battle of the Yellow Sea.
+The other five were all Russian admirals whom Tōgō had defeated and not present for this battle, including Oskar Starck, who had been relieved of his command following his humiliating defeat in the Battle of Port Arthur; Admiral Stepan Makarov, killed by a mine off Port Arthur; Wilgelm Vitgeft, who had been killed in the Battle of the Yellow Sea; and Admiral (Prince) Pavel Ukhtomsky who was relieved and recalled to Mukden.
 Admiral Karl Jessen, who experienced the Battle off Ulsan, remained in Vladivostok.

 Additionally, there were significant deficiencies in the Russian naval fleet's equipment and training.
 Russian naval tests with their torpedoes exposed major technological failings.
 (Note: In one such trial, of the seven torpedoes fired, one jammed in the tube, two veered ninety degrees to port, one went ninety degrees to starboard, two kept a steady course but went wide of the mark, and the last went round in circles 'popping up and down like a porpoise', causing panic throughout the fleet.")

-View of the Russian Second Baltic Fleet passing Singapore strait on 8 April 1905.
+View of the Russian Second Pacific Squadron passing the Singapore Strait on 8 April 1905.